 - Connect to your GPU Instance via SSH.

 - Choose a Docker image from the containers shipped with your GPU Instance.
 See our reference content for more information about the available Docker images, including the specific commands to run each of them.

 - Use the following command to pull/run the Docker container.
 Remember to replace

 [OPTIONS]with any relevant options parameters, and

 <IMAGE_NAME:TAG>with the image name and tag of your chosen image, as shown in the reference content linked above:docker run --rm -it [OPTIONS] <IMAGE_NAME:TAG> [COMMAND]

 We recommend that you map volumes from your GPU Instance to your Docker containers, so that your work is not lost when you exit the Docker container.
-For increased data redundancy, we also recommend that the directories you map to your Docker containers are stored on Block Storage, for increased data redundancy.
+For increased data redundancy, we also recommend that the directories you map to your Docker containers are stored on Block Storage.